bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 ### Confusing special-case behavior

 Since the very earliest versions of the `isNaN` function specification, its behavior for non-numeric arguments has been confusing.
 When the argument to the `isNaN` function is not of type [Number](https://es5.github.com/#x8.5), the value is first coerced to a Number.
 The resulting value is then tested to determine whether it is [`NaN`](nan).
-Thus for non-numbers that when coerced to numeric type result in a valid non-NaN numeric value (notably the empty string and boolean primitives, which when coerced give numeric values zero or one), the “false” returned value may be unexpected; the empty string, for example, is surely “not a number.”
-The confusion stems from the fact that the term, “not a number”, has a specific meaning for numbers represented as IEEE-754 floating-point values.
-The function should be interpreted as answering the question, “is this value, when coerced to a numeric value, an IEEE-754 ‘Not A Number’ value?”
+Thus for non-numbers that when coerced to numeric type result in a valid non-NaN numeric value (notably the empty string and boolean primitives, which when coerced give numeric values zero or one), the "false” returned value may be unexpected; the empty string, for example, is surely "not a number.”
+The confusion stems from the fact that the term, "not a number”, has a specific meaning for numbers represented as IEEE-754 floating-point values.
+The function should be interpreted as answering the question, "is this value, when coerced to a numeric value, an IEEE-754 ‘Not A Number’ value?”

 ECMAScript 2015 contains the [`Number.isNaN()`](number/isnan) function. `Number.isNaN(x)` is a reliable way to test whether `x` is `NaN` or not.
-Even with `Number.isNaN`, however, the meaning of `NaN` remains the precise numeric meaning and not, “not a number”.
+Even with `Number.isNaN`, however, the meaning of `NaN` remains the precise numeric meaning and not, "not a number”.
 Alternatively, in the absence of `Number.isNaN`, the expression `(x != x)` is a more reliable way to test whether variable `x` is `NaN` or not, as the result is not subject to the false positives that make `isNaN` unreliable.

 A polyfill for `isNaN` would be (the polyfill leverages the unique never-equal-to-itself characteristic of `NaN`):